Frequently Asked Questions

 You will receive a formal welcome letter and PAN ID card in the mail within a week.
 Your provider will also receive an approval letter within a week.

 If you are not approved for PAN assistance, don’t worry.
 PAN will refer you to other organizations that may be able to help.

 In most cases, assistance starts on your approval date and continues for 12 months.
-Your exact eligibility dates will be included in your PAN welcome letter, and can be accessed any time using PAN’s online portals or automated telephone system, at 866-316-7263.
+Your exact eligibility dates will be included in your PAN welcome letter, and can be accessed any time using PAN’s online portals or by calling us at 866-316-7263.